 Your “something” may be completely different, but maybe you have one or more areas that make you start to second guess yourself and worry that maybe you made the wrong choice.
 Or that maybe your kids would be better off with a different education choice.

-A little side note here: almost all of the women I have spoken to or read about online who actually do have a college degree in teaching and now homeschool their children have shared that their degree has not helped them at all with homeschooling.
+A little side note here: almost all of the women I have spoken to or read about online who actually do have a college degree in teaching and now homeschool their children have shared that their degree has not helped them very much (if at all) with homeschooling.
 The two ways of educating are set up very differently, and usually have quite different philosophies.
 So, take heart, if you are like me without a teaching degree, there are MANY resources and different curriculum types out there that will make it possible for you to succeed at homeschooling if it is the right choice for your family.

 It’s easy to land here; to second guess ourselves.
 But, let’s not stay here.
 Let’s use a strategy to move forward.